 5. Grocery Stores

-The next time you are in the store ask to speak to the manager.
+The next time you are in the store, ask to speak to the manager.
 Let them know you will be moving and would love to take some of their excess boxes off their hands.
-More than likely they will be glad to help out.
+More than likely, they will be glad to help out.

+Schools are another terrific option for finding free moving boxes.
 Though perhaps not as good as a college bookstore, other education campuses could have boxes available.
 Phone the office of your local high, middle, and elementary schools to see if they have boxes they want to get rid of.
 The beginning of the school year could be an ideal time to contact them, with new books and supplies having been delivered.

 6. Recycling Points

-7. Friends, Neighbors and Local Groups
+7. Friends, Neighbors, and Local Groups

-When you tell friends and neighbors that you are moving, it could be a good time to ask if they have any boxes available.
+When you tell friends and neighbors that you are moving, it could be an excellent time to ask if they have any boxes available.
 Even if they don’t have any at present, they can be on the lookout for supplies to help you.
 Making a post on social media could alert people to your need for packing items.
 Facebook is an excellent place to spread the word you need boxes.

 Local online groups are another place that could provide you with free cardboard boxes.
 Local communities like Nextdoor could be a very good source of supplies if you’re lucky.
 Nextdoor is a place that many real estate agents and other local businesses use to find things in your city or town.
-The site has a classifieds section you can use to search for free items including moving boxes.
-If the timing is right you could find a few folks who are in need of disposing of their boxes.
+The site has a classifieds section you can use to search for free items, including moving boxes.
+If the timing is right, you could find a few folks who are in need of disposing of their boxes.

 8. Your Grandmother